ZhouYuxuanYX/Benchmarking-and-Guiding-Adaptive-Sampling-Decoding-for-LLMs/Readme.md

-# An Evaluation Benchmark and User Guidline of Adaptive Sampling Decoding for LLM decoding
+# An Evaluation Benchmark and User Guidline of Adaptive Sampling Decoding for LLMs in Open-Ended Text Generation

 # Data preparation
 Step 1: Build a context-preserving prefix tree from any existing dataset